Bowel cancer surgery

 About bowel cancer surgery

-• Surgery to remove the affected part of the bowel is the main treatment for bowel (colorectal) cancer.
+• Surgery aims to remove the part of the bowel that contains the tumour.

 • If the cancer is found early, surgery can often cure it.